nstack/stackhut/docs/getting_started/tutorial_create.rst

         "result": 6
     }

+Fantastic - we get the same result using ``runhost``, using dependencies installed on your main OS and things are much quicker.

-Great, so we've built and tested a container with your code, and it's all working against the stack and dependencies specified in the ``Hutfile``.
-We're now ready to deploy and host your service on the StackHut platform.
+Having ran our tests we're now ready to deploy and host the service on the StackHut live platform.

 Deploy
 ------